JemimaBecker/Single-cell-sequencing-in-the-V-SVZ/promoter enrichment.md

 The code takes each column individually and searches these genes in all 192 databases available via EnrichR, returning a final object final_significant_res that combines all of the significant results.

+Time taken to run is dependent on internet connection - this took 57 mins 12 s running via Eduroam

 ## Code

 ### Required packages